mrbmc/mrbmc.github.io/src/portfolio/projects/disney-groupwatch.md

 ---
 # Storytelling is a fundamental human need.

-Stories connect us even when we're separated by distance.
-Conversely, streaming is highly individual and defined by an audience of one.
-How might we make TV social again and bring people together through the stories and characters they love?

-I led a team of 20+ product designers, researchers, animators, marketers, and illustrators from ideation through international roll-out over 18 months from 2019-2020 on this social viewing feature for Disney+.
+**How might we build social connection into the streaming experience?** I led a cross-discipline team of 20+ product designers, researchers, animators, marketers, and illustrators from deep user research through international roll-out to try and answer this question.
+We built a beloved feature for Disney+ that connected people when they could not be together.

 * [Discover](#discover)
 * [Define](#define)